-Executives have a lot of duties and responsibilities.
-Here is a shortlist of just some of the duties and responsibilities of an executive:
+Executives have many duties and responsibilities.
+Here is a short list of just some of the duties and responsibilities of an executive:

-- Coordinate with various teams and stakeholders as required
+- Coordinate with various teams and stakeholders as needed.

-- Oversee all team operations, ensuring projects are completed on time and on budget
+- Oversee all team operations to ensure projects are completed on time and on budget.

-- Be responsible for overall successful operation of the team
+- Be responsible for the overall successful operation of the team.

-- Manage a diverse, multi-disciplined team of professionals
+- Manage a diverse, multi-disciplinary team of professionals.

-- Liaise between other members of the leadership team and subordinates
+- Serve as a liaison between other members of the leadership team and subordinates.

-- Manage employee concerns through collaboration with HR
+- Manage employee concerns in conjunction with Human Resources.

-- Maintain acute awareness of market and industry trends
+- Maintain a keen awareness of market and industry trends.

 Depending on the company, sample executive requirements and qualifications may include:

-- Bachelor’s, MBA or master’s degree in business management or related field
+- Bachelor’s, MBA, or Master’s degree in business administration or a related field.

-- Willing to take responsibility and act independently when necessary
+- Willingness to take responsibility and act independently when necessary.

 Peter F. Drucker wrote perhaps the seminal book on management, The Effective Executive, in 1967.
 When asked how he defined the term executive, Drucker was quoted in a Fast Company article titled “Who Is an Executive?” as saying: